yogeshhegde/processor-sdk-doc/source/debian/Demo_User_Guides/Chromium_Browser.rst

 Overview
 ********

-On TI devices with IMG Rogue class GPU's,The Chromium browser (available from https://chromium.googlesource.com/chromium/src/) is accelerated using OpenGLES.
+On TI devices with IMG Rogue class GPUs, the Chromium browser (available from https://chromium.googlesource.com/chromium/src/) is accelerated using OpenGLES.

-The version of Chromium that is build can be obtained with this command:
+The version of Chromium that is built can be obtained with the following command:

 .. code-block:: console

     $ chromium --version
     Chromium 126.0.6478.126 built on Debian trixie/sid, running on Debian trixie/sid

-The version of Chromium shown here is the one that GPU acceleration is verified to work with.
+The above version of Chromium has been verified to support GPU acceleration.

 **************************
 Launching Chromium Browser